 Cary Art Therapy, 209 South Academy Street, Cary 27511

 December : Social Gathering // If you're interested in hosting a social gathering in your area, please let us know so we can share the details with members and community supporters.
 In the Triangle area, we'll be hosting a social gathering the evening of Thursday, December 5th - details TBA.

 Chapter meetings are a great way to get involved and get to know fellow North Carolina Art Therapists!
-We are switching to a flexible, quarterly meeting schedule for 2017.
+We have switched to a flexible, quarterly meeting schedule.
 We will still meet monthly, but during each quarter, we will host one all-member business meeting, one day of committee meetings, and one all-chapter social event (friends & family welcome).
 In the past, our meetings have occurred primarily in the Triangle area; however, we would very much like to meet with members in other areas of the state, as well!
 If you are interested in hosting a meeting or social event in your area, please let us know: firstname.lastname@example.org.
 We look forward to hearing from you!

 Here's a glance at some of our previous chapter meetings...

 Open Art Studio and Chapter Meeting at the Art Therapy Institute, Carrboro, NC June 2018 Art Therapy Presentation at Southern Pines Public Library, Southern Pines, NC, May 2017 NCATA recently partnered with Southern Pines Public Library to host a day of art therapy in honor of National Mental Health Awareness Month!
 Participants learned about the profession of art therapy, and created hand-made Community Peace Flags to honor wishes, hopes, dreams, and goals for personal and community health.